 If an audio input is record enabled, or SADiE is in record, then the clock source may switch, depending on the GLOBAL input setting in the main Audio Setup page.

 If the Global setting is analog, then clocks remain free running.
-If the global input setting is digital - AES or MADI, then the clocks will be derived from the lowest numbered audio input.
+If the global input setting is AES then the clocks will be derived from the lowest numbered audio input.